PhoenicisOrg/phoenicis-winebuild/README.md

     ## Archive the compiled binaries into wine-3.0.3-darwin.tar.gz
     builder.archive("wine-3.0.3-darwin.tar.gz")

-## Running wine
+## Troubleshooting

-### On OSX

-The dependencies are bundled into the output archive by default.
-You have to set environment variables so that wine can find its dependencies.
+### The fonts are ugly on macOS

+Try to export this environement variable:

     export FREETYPE_PROPERTIES="truetype:interpreter-version=35"
-    export DYLD_FALLBACK_LIBRARY_PATH="$PWD/../lib/"
-    export DYLD_LIBRARY_PATH="/usr/lib"
-    ./wine winecfg